-As a result of the pandemic, protection products appear to have become more valued.
-This is a positive trend for the Society.

-Advisers do appear to be finding ways to secure business, despite lockdown and other measures.
+The effect of the pandemic on sales of protection products is unclear.
+Advisers do appear to be finding ways to secure business.

 The pandemic has introduced a discontinuity in previous trend lines.
 We do not know how quickly it will be before business returns to previous norms.